magneticio/vamp/docs/content/guides/merge-delete.md

 ## Step 2: Prepping our blueprint

 The following blueprint describes our more reasonable service topology.
 Again, this blueprint is completely valid by itself.
 You could just deploy it somewhere separately and not merge it with our over-engineered topology.
 Notice the following:

 - The blueprint only has one backend cluster with one service.
-- The blueprint does not specify and endpoint using the `endpoints` key because we are going to use the endpoint already present and configured in the running deployment.
+- The blueprint does not specify an endpoint using the `endpoints` key because we are going to use the endpoint already present and configured in the running deployment.

 {{% copyable %}}
 ```yaml